Biography

 He completed the Ph.D. program in Zoology at Duke University in 1976, and taught biology the next 32 years at California State University, Chico, publishing articles in numerous scientific journals, before his retirement in 2008.

-For a decade beginning in 1996, Dr. Barnett was instrumental in founding the Gateway Science Museum (formerly the Northern California Natural History Museum) as its Executive Director, making dozens of presentations on its behalf throughout Northern California and the state capital in Sacramento.
-The museum opened in 2010.
-At his retirement, the Board of Directors named Barnett “The Father of the Museum” (see Resolution).
+For nearly a decade beginning in 1994, Dr. Barnett was instrumental in founding the Gateway Science Museum (formerly the Northern California Natural History Museum) as its Executive Director, making dozens of presentations on its behalf throughout Northern California and at the state capital in Sacramento.
+In 2003, having worked with civic leaders in Chico to raise funds to accomplish the building and exhibits of the museum, Barnett retired from Chico State and as the upcoming Museum's Executive Director, though retaining his seat on the Board of Directors.
+On this occasion, the Board adopted a resolution naming Barnett “The Father of the Museum” (see Resolution).

 Dr. Barnett and his wife Tammy were also a founding family of Valley Oaks Village, a 31-household Cohousing community in Chico, where they raised their two children.